 \section{Introduction}

-The study of correlated few-body systems in one-dimensional (1D) space from first principles has garnered considerable attention due to the intriguing quantum phenomena that arise from particle-particle correlations.
-Moreover, the physics of 1D systems differs significantly from that of three-dimensional (3D) systems \cite{giamarchi2003quantum}.
-These systems have the added advantage of being experimentally realizable using ultra-cold atomic setups \cite{serwane2011deterministic,wenz2013few,zurn2013pairing,zurn2012fermionization,murmann2015antiferromagnetic,murmann2015two,bergschneider2019experimental}.
-For a more comprehensive review, we direct the reader to Refs.~\cite{sowinski2019one,mistakidis2023few}.
-In this work, we focus on ab initio simulations of 1D systems comprising a few interacting particles confined in harmonic traps, employing the Configuration Interaction approach \cite{anhtai2023quantum,Tai2024inprepPRX,rojo2024few,garcia2014quantum,rojo2020static,garcia2013quantum,garcia2013sharp,garcia2014distinguishability,garcia2018relaxation,garcia2016non}.
-A crucial aspect of this approach involves evaluating integrals that contain products of Hermite polynomials, with particular emphasis on three specific integrals as follow
+The study of correlated few-body systems in one-dimensional (1D) space from first principles has received great attention due to the remarkable quantum phenomena occurring from particle-particle correlations.
+Moreover, the physics of 1D systems differs significantly from that of 3D systems \cite{giamarchi2003quantum}.
+These systems have the advantage of being experimentally realizable utilizing ultra-cold atomic setups \cite{serwane2011deterministic,wenz2013few,zurn2013pairing,zurn2012fermionization,murmann2015antiferromagnetic,murmann2015two,bergschneider2019experimental}.
+For a more comprehensive review, we refer the reader to Refs.~\cite{sowinski2019one,mistakidis2023few}.
+This study concentrates on ab initio simulations of 1D systems comprising a few interacting particles confined in harmonic traps, utilizing the Configuration Interactions approach \cite{anhtai2023quantum,Tai2024inprepPRX,tran2025quantum,rojo2024few,garcia2014quantum,rojo2020static,garcia2013quantum,garcia2013sharp,garcia2014distinguishability,garcia2018relaxation,garcia2016non,tran2025quantum}.
+A crucial aspect of this approach entails evaluating integrals comprising products of Hermite polynomials, with a specific focus on three particular integrals as follows

 and